bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 We should expect certain ratios to be present to support this functionality, such as factors and co-prime relationships between the speed of waves, of neuron activations and node distances.
-Ways to dampen, support, reflect, focus, constrain and allow propagation should be built into the structure of the network.
+Ways to dampen, support, reflect, focus, constrain and promote propagation should be built into the spatial arrangement of the network.

-These effects would likely be moderated by chemical and structural compositions and densities, most noticable at boundaries of regions responsible for known perceptual effects.
+These effects would likely be moderated by chemical and structural compositions and densities.
+They may be most noticable at boundaries of regions we know to be responsible for specific perceptual effects.

 The importance of spatial positioning and firing rhythms would have more local importance to higher frequency and higher density waves.
 Effects that reach further ought to need less synchronization and allow greater margin for error.
-Highly textured experiences might use tightly synchronized, denser patterns that use phase to generate high frequency experience.
+Highly textured experiences might use tightly synchronized, denser structures that increase resolution through phase.

-cancel each other out by their position and rhythm to better cause more local effects.

 We'd expect some forms of activity to be muted or shielded, like when a neuron is used to route signals to another area without disturbing the local fluid.
+Or patterns of neurons that exist to force ripples along a certain path but dampen it along others.

 ## Physical Effects on Perception